Probing Bardeen-Cooper-Schrieffer pairing and quasiparticle formation in ultracold gases by Rydberg atom spectroscopy: Functional determinant approach

 \subsection{One-component Fermi gas}

-In this section, we calculate the Ramsey signal for a one-component Fermi gas.
+In this section, we calculate the Ramsey signal for a one-component Fermi gas (see also supplemental material of Ref.~\cite{Gievers2024Probing}).
 Since we later introduce the BCS state, it is useful to keep track of the two spin components $\sigma = \uparrow, \downarrow$ already here.

 The Ramsey signal for the Fermi gas is

 with the Hamiltonians

 Applying~\Eq{eq:klich} to both traces in~\Eq{eq:ramseytr} yields